ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Books/chu-race-nationalism-state-modernism.md

 last_modified_at: 2025-08-23
 reading: true
 reading-books: true
-excerpt: "Chu argues that innovations of form and style developed by Anglo-American modernist writers chart anxieties about personal freedom in the face of increasing governmental controls."
+excerpt: "Chu argues that innovations of form and style developed by modernists chart anxieties about personal freedom in the face of increasing governmental controls."
 status: ':herb:'
 published: true # false
 title: 'Race, Nationalism and the State in British and American Modernism'